ergo-services/ergo/docs/extra-library/actors/metrics.md

 Import it in Grafana: Dashboards > Import > upload `ergo-cluster.json` > select your Prometheus data source.
 The `$node` dropdown at the top filters all panels by selected nodes.

 The dashboard is organized top-down: Summary row at the top for cluster health at a glance, then Mailbox Latency and Depth for backpressure analysis, then collapsed rows for Events, Process Activity, Processes, Resources, Logging, and Network.
+The Network row includes compression overview (ratio, rate, percentage), per-node compression ratio, fragmentation rates (cluster and per-node), connectivity strength, and connection events.
 Each row focuses on a specific aspect of cluster behavior and can be expanded when investigating issues.

 For detailed panel descriptions, see the [metrics actor README](https://github.com/ergo-services/actor).